fproject/workflowii/README.md

 ### Configuration

-For this "*Quick start Guide*" we will be using default configuration settings, but note that *workflowii* is designed to be highly flexible so to adapt to a lot of execution contexts..
+In this simple start guide we use default configuration settings, but note that *workflowii* is designed to be highly flexible so to adapt to a lot of execution contexts.

-### Create A Workflow source
+### Create A WorkflowSource

 A workflow source is defined as a PHP class that implements the `\fproject\workflow\core\IWorkflowSource` interface.
 This interface declares the *getDefinition()* method that must return an array representing the workflow.

-Let's define a very simple workflow source that will be used to manage article posts.
+Let's define a very simple workflow source that will be used to manage article posts represented by `Article` model class.

-Here is the PHP class that implements the definition for our workflow :
+Here is the very simple PHP class that implements the definition for our workflow :

 *ArticleWorkflowSource.php*
 ```php